TristanSalles/EarthSurface/docs/hillslope.rst

 More generally, bare rock faces form in many environments where slope angles exceed about 45°, which is roughly the maximum angle maintained by rock debris.
 In the humid tropics, a regolith may form on slopes as steep as 80° on rocks such as mudstones and basalts because weathering and vegetation establishment are so speedy.
 Such steep regolith-covered slopes occur on Tahiti and in Papua New Guinea where, after a landslide, rock may remain bare for just a few years.

-Hillslope transport processes
+Hillslope processes
 ------------------------------

 .. image:: images/summerfield.png
-   :width: 80 %
+   :width: 70 %
    :alt: summerfield
    :align: center